 This evaluation creates specific queries which further help set up rule sets or analytics.
 Analytics minimizes the number of alerts by correlating it into incidents.
 Incidents are basically a group of related alerts that pose a potential threat, and which can be further investigated and resolved.
 Custom analytics rules can be created for specific queries or existing rules can be used as templates to detect anomalous behavior across data.

-Alarm Guardian Uses Azure Sentinel Protect Your Organization
+Alarm Guardian Uses Microsoft Sentinel Protect Your Organization

 ⚫ It offers seamless data collection from different sources – be it on-premises or cloud, data integration with existing tools and comprehensive analysis of the data security environment.
 It bridges the gap between the security and management team by providing data on a centralized platform (dashboard).